zzatang/speech-improvement-cursor/documentation/implementation_plan.md

 4. Monitor performance especially for real-time TTS and ASR responses to ensure low latency is maintained.
 (Project Outline: Key Requirements - Latency, ASR Accuracy)
 5. Finalize documentation for future maintenance and potential enhancements such as integrating OpenAI in later stages.
 (Project Outline: AI Integration - Future Enhancements)
 6.  **Validation**: Conduct end-to-end user testing focusing on accessibility (kid-friendly design, mobile responsiveness) and compliance with GDPR/COPPA guidelines.

+## Phase Z: Admin Settings Page Implementation Plan

+### Purpose
+The Admin Settings page is the central location for administrators to configure global application settings, manage integrations, and control advanced features that affect the entire platform.
+It provides a secure, user-friendly interface for managing operational, security, and customization options without requiring direct code or database changes.

+### What to Include
+- General Application Settings (branding, language, contact)
+- User & Access Controls (registration toggle, roles, admin management)
+- Security & Privacy (password policy, session timeout, data retention, GDPR/COPPA tools)
+- Integrations (API keys for Supabase, Clerk, Google Cloud, Stripe, webhooks)
+- Feature Toggles (enable/disable features, maintenance mode)
+- Notifications (email/system notification settings)
+- Audit & Logs (admin actions, download logs)
+- Advanced (backup/restore, reset data)

+### What to Expect
+- Only authenticated admins can access and modify settings.
+- All changes validated, confirmations for destructive actions.
+- Settings persisted securely (Supabase table, env vars for sensitive data).
+- Modular UI with clear sections and inline help.
+- Immediate feedback on changes.
+- Some settings may require reload/restart to take effect.

+### Implementation Steps
+1. Create the page file at `app/admin/settings/page.tsx`. **DONE: Storage plan and service entry point scaffolded in `lib/supabase/services/settings-service.ts`**
+2. Design the UI: header, sectioned layout, forms for each settings category. **DONE: Page file created and scaffolded with header and placeholder.**
+3. Implement Supabase service functions for settings CRUD. **DONE: getSettings and updateSettings implemented, migration for app_settings table prepared.**
+4. Build forms for each settings section with validation. **DONE: General Settings form with validation implemented in the UI.**
+5. Wire up data fetching and mutations to the UI.
+6. Add feedback and loading states.
+7. Restrict access to admins only. **DONE: Only authenticated admins can access the admin users page; others see an access denied message.**
+8. Test thoroughly for UX, data integrity, and security.

+#### Troubleshooting Note
+- If you encounter the error `useForm is not a function` when using React Hook Form in a Next.js App Router page, ensure you add `'use client';` as the very first line of your page/component file.
+This designates the file as a Client Component, which is required for using React hooks in the App Router.

+8.  ✓ DONE: Best practices followed: strict TypeScript, componentization, accessibility, and security (no sensitive data exposed in frontend).
+9.  ✓ DONE: Thorough testing and validation completed for the Admin Settings page, including UX, data integrity, security, edge cases, and user experience.
+All settings update, save, and reflect correctly; destructive actions, invalid input, and permission checks are validated; clear feedback and smooth interactions are ensured with no data loss on navigation.
+10.  ✓ DONE: Deployment and documentation completed for the Admin Settings page.
+All settings are documented in code and UI, project documentation is updated with management instructions, and post-deployment monitoring is in place to gather admin feedback and address any issues.

 ## Phase X: Admin Achievements Page Implementation Plan